ICRAR/daliuge/docs/graphs.rst

 * **Resource mapping**.
 Maps each logical partition onto a given set of resources in certain optimal ways (load balancing, etc.).
 Concretely, each DROP is assigned a physical resource id (such as IP address, hostname, etc.).
-This steps requires near real-time resource usage information from the COMP platform or the Local Monitor & Control (LMC).
+This step requires near real-time resource usage information from the COMP platform or the Local Monitor & Control (LMC).
   It also needs DROP managers to coordinate the DROP deployment.
   In some cases, this mapping step is merged with the previous *Graph partitioning* step